OpenMined/PySyft/docs/source/guides/data-owner/03-join-network.rst

 Step 1: Import Syft
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We import syft to use our methods and functions in the further steps.
+Syft is the main library our Domain servers run off of, so to start we will need to import Syft so that our methods in later steps will work.
 ::

    In: